 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

 In order to explore the Chapada Diamantina region, I recommend renting a car as this gives you the flexibility to explore the various areas at your own pace.
-If you plan to visit the more remote places in Chapada Diamantina e.g. Fumacinha, Mucugê, or even Pratinha, you should get a car that can handle some seriously bumpy dirt roads and drive through occasional water ponds.
-However, if you’d prefer to avoid driving, you can join this Pratinha and Pai Inacio tour which includes pick-up, drop-off and an English-speaking tour guide.
+If you plan to visit the more remote places in Chapada Diamantina such as Fumacinha, Mucugê, or even Pratinha, you should get a car that can handle some seriously bumpy dirt roads and drive through occasional water ponds.

 Lençois

-Lençois is a charming little town in the northeast part of the Chapada Diamantina National Park (not to be confused with Lençois Maranhenses in the northern part of Brazil!).
+Lençois is a charming little town in the northeast part of the Chapada Diamantina National Park (not to be confused with Lençois Maranhenses in the northern part of Brazil).
 It’s the largest town in the region and the main base for tourists setting out to discover the various attractions in Chapada.

 Lençois used to be the base of many explorers who in the 19th century moved to the area in the hope of finding diamonds and gold.
 In the 1990s, however, mining activities were banned and tourism became the main industry in Lençois and the rest of Chapada Diamantina.